sighupio/furyctl/README.md

 furyctl delete cluster --dry-run
 ```

+> 💡 **TIP**
+>
-> 💡 **TIP** notice the `--dry-run` flag, used to first check what the command would do.
+> Notice the `--dry-run` flag, used to first check what the command would do.
 This flag is available for other commands too.

-check that the dry-run output is what you expected and then run the command again without the `--dry-run` flag.
+check that the dry-run output is what you expected and then run the command again without the `--dry-run` flag to actually delete all the resources.

 ### Advanced Usage